In this Azure article, we will discuss a step-by-step tutorial to send and read messages using Azure Functions from Service Bus Queues.

 - Make Sure Azure Functions v3 (.NET Core) is selected.

 Finally, click on the Create button.
-Now, our project got created successfully.
+Now, our project has been created successfully.

 Let’s modify the class and function name to a meaningful name “SendingMessageToQueue”.